pSpitzner/sublime-text-conda/README.md

 ## Other Platforms or Terminal Emulator

-I guess `itermtab` is the only thing that has to be rewritten for your terminal emulator of choice.
+`itermtab` is the only thing that has to be rewritten for other terminal emulators.
+If any other program creates the functionality described above (detect)